ga-zelle/Scan-APS-logfiles/README.md

 # Scan-APS-logfiles
 various tools for extracting information out of the AAPS logfiles

-Those tools running on the phone need a python environment:
+Those tools running on the phone need a python environment, e.g.
-   * From the playstore download and install qpthon3 („QPython 3L – Python for Android“ by QpythonLab).
+   - From the playstore download and install qpthon3 („QPython 3L – Python for Android“ by QpythonLab).
-   * This should create a folder „qpython“ at the top level
+   - This should create a folder „qpython“ at the top level

-   Go to its subfolder „scripts3“
+   - Go to its subfolder „scripts3“

-   Download the python programmes to this subfolder
+   - Download the python programmes to this subfolder

  **Tabulate_APS_results.py**